-To customize kernel settings for the file system image, click on Kernel Manager from the Customize Image toolbox.
+To customize kernel settings for the target image, click on Kernel Manager from the Customize Image toolbox.
 The Kernel Manager page appears, as shown in the following figure.

-Figure 1-25 Kernel Manager Page
+Figure 1-31 Kernel Manager Page

 The Kernel Manager allows you to perform different functions with the kernel configuration in the target image.